cornell-zhang/heurigym/egraph_extraction/README.md

 ```

 ## Output Format
-The solver function should return a string containing a list of selected e-nodes in the format of `["node_id_1", "node_id_2", ...]`, where each `node_id` is a string representing the ID of the selected e-node.
+The solver function should output a string containing a list of selected e-nodes in the format of `["node_id_1", "node_id_2", ...]`, where each `node_id` is a string representing the ID of the selected e-node.
 ```
 [
     "0__0",